siddharthaxroy/test/content/news/index.md

 #### 2025:

-12/09/25: Jennie was a panelist and presented on her ongoing research at the Rural Water Supply Network webinar *Rapid corrosion of handpumps - can we finally address this issue?* Recording to come.
+12/09/25: Jennie was a panelist and presented on her ongoing research at the Rural Water Supply Network webinar [*Rapid corrosion of handpumps - can we finally address this issue?*](https://www.rural-water-supply.net/_ressources/documents/default/1-1348-74-1765284752.pdf)

 {{< figure src="25-12-corrosion.png" position="center" >}}

+{{< youtube cTUqJhcu4xw >}}

 12/03/25 and 11/18/25: Sid presented findings from our [new paper on addressing waterborne Pb in rural LMIC systems](https://doi.org/10.1016/j.gsd.2025.101509) to the Rural Water Supply Network's Stop the Rot Action Group (December) and Rutgers Department of Human Ecology [(November seminar)](https://humanecology.rutgers.edu/2025/09/07/lecture-talks-2025-lectures-2025-events/).